 There are various ways of saying that your dog has been fixed or received reproductive surgery.
 Below we will discuss each of the terms.

 - Getting your dog 'fixed' means that your pet (male or female) is going to be operated on in order to prevent them from being able to produce puppies.
 Getting a pet fixed can involve either spaying or neutering.

 - Spaying involves removing a female dog’s reproductive organs via either an ovariectomy (removing only the ovaries) or an ovariohysterectomy (removing both uterus and ovaries).
 After the vet has spayed your female dog, her heat cycle will be eliminated and she will not be able to have puppies.

 - Neutering is also known as castration and involves a vet removing both testicles, along with their associated structures.
 Your neutered dog will not be able to reproduce.
-Though alternative options, such as vasectomies for male dogs (where the tubes which conduct sperm from the testes are severed) are available, they are not usually performed.
+Though alternative options, such as vasectomies for male dogs (where the tubes that conduct sperm from the testes are severed) are available, they are not usually performed.

-How Old Should Your Dog be for Spay or Neuter Surgery?
+How Old Should Your Dog Be for Spay or Neuter Surgery?